TimelikeClosure/.github/docs/ISSUE_TEMPLATE/quick_fix_documentation.md

 name: Quick-Fix - Documentation
 about: A typo, grammar, formatting, or other <30-minute documentation fix
 title: "[DOCUMENTATION] QUICK-FIX: insert title here"
-labels: Technical Debt, needs-more-info
+labels: technical-debt, needs-more-info
-assignees: (none)
+assignees: TimelikeClosure

 ---

 ### Quick-Fix - Documentation
 > _To be filled out by author.
-Add the `Technical Debt` and `needs-more-info` labels.
+Add the `technical-debt` and `needs-more-info` labels.
 Assign issue to self on creation._

 #### **Short Description**
 In two sentences or less, describe the documentation problem and solution.